Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava

-We consider a number of relevant test cases to assess the properties of the numerical method depicted in Sections \ref{sec:time_disc} and \ref{sec:space_disc}.
-In the following, to choose the time step for the numerical simulations of system \eqref{eq:lava_model_Z}, we consider the maximum Courant number along each direction.
-Following \cite{gatti:2023a, gatti:2023b, gatti:2024c}, we set a numerical threshold $h_{min}$ on the height of the material $h$, to provide a discretization of the wet region $\Omega_{w}$.
-More specifically, in the regions where $h$ is smaller than $h_{min}$, the model equations modify as follows
+We consider a number of relevant test cases to assess the properties of the numerical method depicted in Sections~\ref{sec:time_disc} and~\ref{sec:space_disc}.
+In the following, to choose the time step for the numerical simulations of system~\eqref{eq:lava_model_Z}, we consider the maximum Courant number along each direction.
+Following~\cite{gatti:2023a, gatti:2025, gatti:2023b}, we set a numerical threshold $h_{\mathrm{min}}$ on the height of the material $h$, to provide a discretization of the wet region $\Omega_{w}$.
+More specifically, in the regions where $h$ is smaller than $h_{\mathrm{min}}$, the model equations are modified are as follows

-We set $h_{min} = \SI[parse-numbers=false]{10^{-5}}{\meter}$ for the simulations where a wet-dry interface is present.
-Finally, following \cite{gatti:2024c}, we approximate the Dirac's delta appearing in the source term through the following Gaussian function
+Notice that this guaranties conservation of mass since we act only on the model fluxes and do not modify the material height in case it is lower than $h_{\mathrm{min}}$.
+We set $h_{\mathrm{min}} = \SI[parse-numbers=false]{10^{-5}}{\meter}$ for the simulations in which a wet-dry interface is present.
+Finally, following~\cite{gatti:2025}, we approximate the Dirac's delta appearing in the source term through the following Gaussian function

-where $\sigma$ is a parameter having the dimension of area and it is user-defined.
-We remind that, due to the nature of the Gaussian function, we have decided to compute exactly the integrals resulting from the $L^{2}$ projection of the Gaussian function on the adopted finite element spaces.
-In particular, the projection onto the set of bilinear basis functions requires the use of the integration by parts leading to the presence of the error function.
+where $\sigma$ is a parameter that has the dimension of an area and is defined by the user.
+We recall that due to the nature of the Gaussian function, we have decided to compute exactly the integrals resulting from the projection $L^{2}$ of the Gaussian function on the adopted finite element spaces.
+In particular, the projection onto the set of bilinear basis functions requires the use of the integration by parts, leading to the presence of the error function.
 We employ the error function implemented in the C++ standard library.